hmscsg/NameThisMacwithSwiftDialog/README.md

 Support; Writing scripts is not my strength and not my primary function and most of this work off-hours so please use this script at your own risk.
 I can't gaurantee it will work in your enviroment or for your needs.
 If you need help, I'll try, but I'll probably google it just like you.
 You'll probably google it better.

+If you don't like comments, you'll hate this script.
+I like comments, as it helps the current me, the future me and the future replacement me figure out what was going on inside the vacant lot in my head.

 If your question is related to SwiftDialog, please see the [SwiftDialog](https://github.com/swiftDialog/swiftDialog/wiki) wiki page.